 III.
 Why we should do it – because of his deity and his deeds (7)

 Because of who he is and what he has done, Yahweh’s praises should fill the hearts and mouths of Abraham’s offspring.

 John Piper includes the following sentence in his book entitled, Desiring God: “For God, praise is the sweet echo of his own excellence in the hearts of his people.”
 In this brief statement the author captures the essence of Psalm 105:1-7, helping us understand why praise should be such an integral part of our relationship with our heavenly Father.

 When we praise Yahweh, we acknowledge with gratitude how great he is and how extraordinary are his mighty works in our behalf.
 In worship we remind ourselves how needy and dependent we are upon him for every breath that we take, for every move that we make.
 With this in mind, we should give more attention both to the quantity and the quality of our worship.
-We likely fail to praise him as much or as often as we should (quantity) and as well as we should (quality).
-If praise is so gratifying to God and so beneficial for us, we should do it more frequently and in ever more meaningful, effective ways.
+We likely fail to praise him as much or as often as we should (quantity) or as well as we should (quality).
+If praise is so gratifying to God and so beneficial for us, we should do it more frequently and in ever more meaningful and effective ways.

-The next time we worship with other believers in a church gathering, each of us should take a few moments to prepare ourselves as we enter the place of worship by calming our hearts, confessing any sin, and anticipating the joy of lifting up our hearts to Yahweh together with other believers.
+The next time we are about to worship with other believers in a church gathering, each of us should take a few moments to prepare ourselves as we enter the place of worship by calming our hearts, confessing any sin, and anticipating the joy of lifting up our hearts to Yahweh together with other believers.
 As we worship, we should consciously depend on the Spirit of God to direct our thoughts and actions.
 Afterward, we ought to reflect on our worship by asking such questions as “Was God pleased with how we worshiped today?
 What would make our worship more meaningful?”
-Efforts to enrich our expressions of worship cannot fail to gratify the One who takes pleasure in our praise.
+Efforts to enrich our expressions of worship cannot but gratify the One who takes pleasure in our praise.